gradle/gradle/design-docs/managed-model.md

 - cannot assign a collection to a read-only property
 - can assign `null` to a read-write property
 - Model report renders collection values
+    * Format should be similar to the one of `Arrays.toString`
 - For a managed type that defines a `Set<String>` read-only property
     * `addAll 'b','c'`
     * `add 'd'`